License by Examination FAQ

 How long does the fingerprinting process take?

 Both federal and state checks will be performed.
 If fingerprints are not adequate for identification purposes for BCI, new cards will be required for a second set of prints.
 If the second set of prints are not adequate for identification purposes, a name search will be requested.
-Processing time averages ten days if first set of fingerprints are adequate.
+Processing time averages ten to 14 business days from the time your completed fingerprint card and fees are received in the Board office if first set of fingerprints are adequate.

 Obtaining Results and Licensure